medialab/xan/docs/cmd/plot.md

                                [default: lin]
     --y-scale <scale>          Apply a scale to the y axis.
 Can be one of "lin" or "log".
                                [default: lin]
+    -C, --force-colors         Force colors even if output is not supposed to be able to handle them.
     -i, --ignore               Ignore values that cannot be correctly parsed.

 Common options: